 Make Your Customized, Will-Based Estate Plan in 10 minutes — Get Started >>

-Marriage equality means it’s time for you to start financial planning with the both of you in mind.
+Marriage means it’s time for you to start financial planning with both of you in mind.

-Key benefits that are now available to same-sex couples include Social Security, federal income taxes, employee health care benefits, retirement and pension plans, and federal estate and gift taxes.
+Key benefits available to same-sex couples include Social Security, federal income taxes, employee health care benefits, retirement and pension plans, and federal estate and gift taxes.
 With these benefits comes the responsibility of estate planning.

 When planning an estate, most people focus on: